SomiaNasir/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 This is public data that can be used to explore how different customer types are using Cyclistic bikes.
 But note that data-privacy issues prohibit from using riders’ personally identifiable information.
 This means that we won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.
 ### Data Organization
-There are 12 files with naming convention of YYYYMM-divvy-tripdata and each file contains one month information like ride id, bike type, start time, end time, start station, end station, start location, end location and whether the rider is casual or member.
-The respective column names are ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.
+There are 12 files with naming convention of YYYYMM-divvy-tripdata and each file includes information for one month, such as the ride id, bike type, start time, end time, start station, end station, start location, end location, and whether the rider is a member or not.
+The corresponding column names are ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.

 ## Process
-I have used Google's BigQuery to combine and clean the data
+BigQuery is used to combine the various datasets into one dataset and clean it.
+Reason:
+A worksheet can only have 1,048,576 rows in Microsoft Excel because of its inability to manage large amounts of data.
+Because the Cyclistic dataset has more than 5.6 million rows, it is essential to use a platform like BigQuery that supports huge volumes of data.
+### Combining the Data
+12 csv files are uploaded as tables in the dataset '2022_tripdata'.
+Another table named "combined_data" is created, containing 5,667,717 rows of data for the entire year.